Happy as Lazzaro (12A)

 Lazzaro (played by talented newcomer Adriano Tardiolo) is a beautiful peasant whose sweet nature means people mistake him for simple-minded.
 He happily does the bidding of anyone in his local village, which is ruled over by the Cruella de Vil-esque Marchesa (Nicoletta Braschi).
-Lazzaro finds an unlikely friend in Marchesa’s petulant son Tancredi, who convinces his hapless ally to help him stage a dramatic incident to secure a ransom.
+Lazzaro finds an unlikely friend in Marchesa’s petulant son Tancredi, who convinces his hapless ally to help him stage his own kidnapping to secure a ransom.

 Beautifully shot on Super 16mm by Rohrwacher’s regular cinematographer Hélène Louvart and incorporating some truly stunning imagery, the film’s textured sepia tinge evokes both a nostalgia for rural innocence and the melancholy of urban decay.

 Film starts at 7.30pm

 Buy Tickets here.